 Factors to consider are:

-• Whether you have suffered losses due to the incident – especially financial losses.
-If you haven’t, you might not have a case because there is nothing for the court to compensate you for.
+- Whether you have suffered losses due to the incident, such as medical bills.
+If you haven’t, you might not have a claim because there is nothing to compensate you for.

 Contact us to talk about what has happened to you.
 We would be more than happy to look into whether you have a case.